yellowbyte/reverse-engineering-playground/README.md

 # IDAPython-Scripts
-Either general idapython scripts I made for reversing or scripts I made for a specific executable
+Either general IDAPython scripts I made to aid me in everyday reversing or scripts I made targeting a specific executable (e.g. deobfuscate a specific routine that is unlikely to appear in other executables).
+All IDAPython scripts I made from now on will be placed here.